Fuslie: Career

 In June 2020, Fu participated in a Chess.com tournament for Twitch streamers titled PogChamps.
 She made it to the quarterfinals of the consolation bracket, where she lost to fellow streamer xQc.
 Fu would later be one of over 40 streamers featured on the cover of the August 2020 edition of Chess Life.

 On September 2, 2020, Fu announced that she signed an exclusive contract with Twitch.

+On March 26, 2021, Fu created the character “April Fooze” for the online modded Grand Theft Auto V roleplay server, NoPixel.
+As part of her character, Fu has released a number of collaborative songs under the name April Fooze, including “If You’re Broke I’m Busy (ft.
+Ryan King)” and “April’s Fool (ft.
+SocialTea and Ryan King)” between March - April, 2022.
+Fooze has also been featured on a number of tracks by other NoPixel music artists, such as “SUGRBABY” by Liz Anya and “SL*T4U” by the Bimbos.

-On May 12, 2021, Fu announced that she joined lifestyle brand and gaming organization 100 Thieves as a content creator.
+On May 12, 2021, Fu joined the gaming organization and lifestyle brand 100 Thieves as a content creator.

 On August 12, 2021, Fu starred in the music video for Sub Urban and Bella Poarch's song, "Inferno".
 She also participated in a stream promoting the video.
 That same day, she hit 1 million followers on Twitch.

 On September 6, 2022, Fu announced that she would be leaving Twitch for an exclusive streaming contract on YouTube.

+In July and August 2023, Fu participated in the PogChamps 5 chess tournament.

+From July 27 to 30, 2023, Fu co-hosted the fourth season of Streamer Camp alongside fellow streamers BoxBox, QTCinderella, and Kkatamina.

+On August 8, 2024, Fu announced on stream that she would be taking a hiatus from streaming after confirming that she had an "emotional affair" with fellow content creator NoahJ456, while he was still married.
+Fu returned to streaming on September 19, 2024.
+In October 2024, Fu announced that her YouTube streaming contract had expired and she will be simulcasting her live streams on both YouTube and Twitch.

 Philanthropy

 In March 2019, Fu partnered with the North America Scholastic Esports Federation (NASEF) and the Anaheim Ducks hockey team in holding an NHL 19 tournament.
 The tournament gave away over $25,000 in scholarships and grants to high school students.
 Fu has also spoken to NASEF voicing her support for women in gaming.

 On December 2, 2019, Fu held a charity fundraiser stream benefitting Stand Up to Cancer.
 Fu and her viewers raised over $30,000 for cancer research.

 On October 19, 2021, Fu in collaboration with 100 Thieves hosted a charity fundraiser streamer for the National Breast Cancer Foundation, raising $55,000.